-I got kicked out of art school myself, but I love a good romance novel about creative people falling in love while making awesome art.
-So here’s a list of my fave romance novels about various kinds of creators: artists, dancers, actors, musicians, and filmmakers!
-I’m so delighted with how diverse this list came out.
-So dig in, and I hope you find something new to read and adore.
+I got kicked out of art school myself (long story!), but I love a good romance about creative people falling in love.
+So here’s a list of my fave romance novels, novellas, and short stories about various kinds of creators: visual artists, dancers, actors, musicians, filmmakers, and more.
+(Disclosure: Amazon links are affiliate links.)

 A wildly underappreciated gay romance following a divorced NYC-based voice actor, Colin O’Neil, who hires high-end escort Hamilton (the alter ego of aspiring screenwriter Henry Davis) for a combination of sex and confidence coaching in being a gay man, since his orientation is a recent revelation.

 As Colin and “Hamilton” spend more time together, both Colin and Henry struggle with the serious growing affection between them, complicated by both men being unclear about how much of Hamilton is an act.
 I was fascinated to see the “behind the scenes” of how Henry patches his financial life together, borrowing the right “Hamilton” clothes from a friend in the fashion industry, getting into character (and the consequences when he falls out of it), and assuming a completely different persona for low-budget porn.
 All these jobs are in service to a good cause, but Vance and Winters never cast Henry’s sex work as a tragic burden due to his economic circumstances.

 Despite the complicated and increasingly mutually uncomfortable relationship, Colin does gain confidence, in part by using Hamilton’s strategy of stepping into a role.
 He’s able to overcome his stage fright enough to audition for live roles instead of only accepting voice roles.
 And that’s where things get really messy for these guys.
 I loved how Vance and Winters were willing to make and keep these characters uncomfortable without papering over their past together, but letting the genuine connection between the two men shine through.